About the Writer: Victoria Grossack, a former moderator of a

 placed in Bronze Age Greece with her frequent collaborator, Alice

-Tapestry of Bronze, and read about Iokaste: The Novel of the Mother-Wife of Oedipus,
+Tapestry of Bronze, and read about Iokaste: The Novel of the Mother-Wife of Oedipus, under contract for

-just published, as well as their work in progress.
+publication, as well as their work in progress.

 About the Writer: